Do Family Law Judges Favor Mothers in Child Custody Cases?

-One of the common questions we hear as a family law firm is whether the court favors mothers in child custody cases.
-In short, no, the court doesn’t favor the mother.
+One of the common questions we hear as a legal practice is whether the court favors mothers in child placement cases.
+In short, the court does not inherently favor the mother.
 However, it often works out that the mother receives the bulk of the time-sharing.
 The court only cares about what is in the best interests of the minor children, so it looks at several factors when determining custody.
+If you are navigating these complex issues, speaking with a family law attorney in Arcadia can clarify your legal standing.

 Co-Parenting

-In most circumstances, co-parenting is the best option so that the child influences both parents.
-However, if one parent is incarcerated, co-parenting is not possible.
-Co-parenting is not advisable if one parent is violent toward the children or has a substance abuse problem.
+In most circumstances, co-parenting is the best option so that the child benefits from the influence of both parents.
+However, if one parent is incarcerated, co-parenting is simply not possible.
+Co-parenting is also not advisable if one parent is violent toward the children or has a substance abuse problem; in such situations, consulting a domestic violence lawyer in Arcadia is crucial to protect your family.
 The court will opt for supervised visitation if the abusive parent wants to see their children.

 Factors in Determining Custody